Halitosis

 Plagued by chronic bad breath?

-Chances are you can blame it, not on your diet, teeth or gums, but on your tongue.
-And the solution may be as simple as adding a daily tongue cleaning to your regular brushing and flossing routine.
+Chances are you can blame it, not on your diet, teeth, or gums, but on your tongue.
+The solution may be as simple as adding a daily tongue cleaning to your regular brushing and flossing routine.

 Depending on who is counting, 25 million to 85 million Americans have halitosis, an unpleasant, even repugnant odor emanating from their mouths that may cause others to recoil upon close contact or to stand at a distance during conversations.
 "Dragon mouth", or the fear of it, has Americans spending about $1 billion a year on mouthwashes, breath mints, sprays, drops, gums, and other products that they hope will mask an obnoxious mouth odor.
 But experts say most of these expenditures are a waste, at best reducing bad breath for an hour.